 3. Stipulation and order for 90 day reconciliation.
 The parties can agree to enter into a 90 day hold on their divorce case while they attempt to reconcile.
 After the 90 days, if the parties are reconciled, at that point, the case can be dismissed.
 If they are not reconciled after 90 days, you can proceed with the divorce.
 You can also revoke the 90 day suspension upon notice to the court if the reconciliation fails prior to 90 days expiring.

 4. Formal motion to dismiss.
 If a party attempts to dismiss and the other party objects, you can always file a motion with the court, with notice to the other side, to request a dismissal of the case.
 If one party wants a dismissal, and the other party wants to proceed by getting a divorce, assuming they have appeared in the action and filed a proper response within the 20 day requirement, chances are the court is going to deny a motion to dismiss, over the objection of the other.

-If you have questions on divorce law in the state of Wisconsin, contact the experienced family lawyers at Karp & Iancu, S.C. today for a free consultation.
+If you have questions on divorce law in the state of Wisconsin, contact the experienced family lawyers at Karp & Iancu, S.C. today for a 100% confidential consultation.

 933 N. Mayfair Rd., Suite 300

 Milwaukee, WI 53226